Katie Booth

 Coaching & Consultations

-I think of coaching work as a continuation of my work as a teacher—work that I hope will always be in my life.
+I think of coaching work as a continuation of my work as a teacher.
 In this role, I’ll look at your writing with attention to your goals for your next draft or how you’d like to position it in the market, consider the best next steps to help you get there, and have a conversation with you about it.
-This could be a one-off session or a package of calls responding to multiple drafts or a particular need.
+This is typically a package of calls responding to multiple drafts or a particular need.

 On Collaboration